Fundraising Productivity and My Mud-Pie Factory

-When I was a little girl, we lived next door to the Johnsons.
+When I was just about seven years old, we lived next door to the Johnsons.
 On the border between their house and our driveway, my mother planted some pretty ground cover and flowers.
 Up near the garage, it just petered out into, well, dirt.
 So that’s where I set up my mud-pie factory.
 I just wanted to play, but I also had strict standards about creating an orderly, repeatable process.
 I wanted to make mud-pies that would look pretty (a high standard for a 7-year-old girl), pies that would not simply crumble into dirt clods after they were dry.
 And I wanted to have fun with my little girl cousins and neighborhood friends.

 Finally we enter the ‘mixing’ stage.
 That’s where we add water to the dirt and make mud.
 My mother insisted I use the garden hose instead of traipsing in and out of the kitchen.
 For obvious reasons.